AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Fix bug where gas estimate totals were sometimes wrong.
 - Add link to Kovan Test Faucet instructions on buy view.
-- Inject web3 into loaded iFrames.
+- Inject webu into loaded iFrames.

 ## 3.5.1 2017-3-27